 There is something so effortlessly chic and flattering about a messy updo.
-It is also much easier to achieve this look because you do not have to concern yourself with precision.
+Achieving this look is also much easier because you do not have to concern yourself with precision.
 It is also great for long or short hair.
 The undone finish highlights your texture and gives the hair movement and volume; many styles benefit from the messy approach.
 Leaving some hair loose to frame your face is also flattering and will give you a youthful glow.

 33. Updo 90s Black Hairstyle

 Some of the best hairstyles and fashion trends emerged in the 90s, some of which are still relevant today.
 For a 90s hairstyle, there are several options, including trying out space buns for a fun and youthful appearance.
 Space buns are created with two top buns, one on either side of the head.
 This look is favored for summer, beach days, and festivals.
 You can also channel the 90s with hair accessories like the scrunchie, which lets you add some of your personality to your hair; there are multiple colors, prints, and patterns to choose from.
 Another 90s favorite is universally flattering curtain bangs and a great addition to any hairstyle.
 Bangs look gorgeous with an updo and can frame the face and highlight your best features.

 34. Updo With Bangs